IAMconsortium/pyam/doc/source/data.rst

 An existing :class:`IamDataFrame` can be filtered using :meth:`filter(col=...) <pyam.IamDataFrame.filter>`,
-where :code:`col` can be any column of the :code:`data` table (i.e., :code:`['model', 'scenario', 'region', 'unit', 'year'/'time']` or any `custom columns`_), or a column of the :code:`meta` table.
+where :code:`col` can be any column of the 'data' table (i.e., :code:`['model', 'scenario', 'region', 'unit', 'year'/'time']` or any `custom columns`_), or a column of the 'meta' table.
 The returned object is a new :class:`IamDataFrame` instance.

-A :class:`pandas.DataFrame` (:code:`data`) with columns or index :code:`['model', 'scenario']` can be filtered by any :code:`meta` columns from an :class:`IamDataFrame` (:code:`df`) using :meth:`pyam.filter_by_meta(data, df, col=..., join_meta=False) <pyam.filter_by_meta>`.
+A :class:`pandas.DataFrame` ('data') with columns or index :code:`['model', 'scenario']` can be filtered by any 'meta' columns from an :class:`IamDataFrame` (:code:`df`) using :meth:`pyam.filter_by_meta(data, df, col=..., join_meta=False) <pyam.filter_by_meta>`.
-The returned object is a :class:`pandas.DataFrame` down-selected to those models-and-scenarios where the :code:`meta` column satisfies the criteria given by :code:`col=...` .
+The returned object is a :class:`pandas.DataFrame` down-selected to those models-and-scenarios where the 'meta' column satisfies the criteria given by :code:`col=...` .
-Optionally, the :code:`meta` columns are joined to the returned dataframe.
+Optionally, the 'meta' columns are joined to the returned dataframe.

 References
 ----------